Request payout

 requestPayout resolves to an Outcome.

-A business decline returns rejected with one of the reason codes below — too small, too soon, not enough funds, or not yet matured.
-A rejected outcome is data you inspect, never an exception.
+committed: a successful request; carries the reservation transaction.duplicate: the sameidempotencyKeyrepeated; returns the earlier result unchanged.rejected: a business decline with one of the reason codes below: too small, too soon, not enough funds, or not yet matured.
+Arejectedoutcome is returned data, not a thrown exception.

 Postings